learn-co-curriculum/react-hooks-practice-animal-shelter/README.md

 * **Even though we're using `fetch` here, its responses have been mocked in order to make the tests work properly.
 That means it's important to use the _exact_ URLs as described above, or your tests will fail!**

+The pet data received should include information on individual pets and their adoption status.

 ### `Filters`